Stormworks: Build and Rescue: Building

 The building in Stormworks works on a voxel-based building system.
 Players build vehicles out of cube and wedge shaped components, inspired by toys such as Lego Technic.
 Buoyancy is calculated by the size and shape of the hull, fuselage, or body.
 Once a player has created the structure of their vehicle they will need to add components such as engines, rudders and pilot seats and program them using a system of logic gates.
 Engines, batteries, lights, and other electric components must be connected into a network via nodes.
 A logic network also works via nodes and allows to trigger different actions via inputs, such as buttons, levers and steering wheels, as well as present information via gauges and computer screens.
 There is minimal UI and most data is presented via player-built devices.
 Piping networks can be built to transfer fuel, water, coolant and oil to power engines, fight fires and empty flooded ship chambers, for example.
 Driveshaft networks (in the game the pipes and the driveshafts are represented by the same part types) allow to transfer torque from engines to wheels/tracks/propellers and control torque with gearboxes and clutches.
 Torque can be converted into electricity and vice versa.
 Microcontrollers are special parts which contain logic sub-networks and/or execute Lua code to allow for more complex behaviour.
 Players can even create simulated computers with touchscreens and custom programs.
 Vehicles can be connected to buildings and other vehicles to transfer fluids and power, as well as data and logic.

-The game has support for land, sea, air and vehicles along with submarines and trains, with specific components such as aerofoils and gyro to support the different types of vehicles.
+The game has support for land, sea, air, space and vehicles along with submarines and trains, with specific components such as aerofoils and gyro to support the different types of vehicles.

 These vehicles can be created on Workbenches, which are usually found on either the default island or other special islands which can be bought using in-game currency.
 The other random islands (e.g. Hospital Island or NPC oil rigs) do not have a workbench.
 In addition to vehicle workbenches, some islands have workbenches that spawns in vehicles and make them static, meaning they have no buoyancy physics and cannot move.
-This allows players to create custom bases.
+This allows players to create custom bases without having to worry about them moving around or heavily lowering performance in large creations.

+Gameplay Modding Update

+With v1.15.0 update developers added component, physics and, gameplay modding.
+The new modding support in Stormworks provides players with opportunities to create and customize content.
+It introduces a Lua API for components and allows additional engine values to be exposed through the engine values text file.